Sphereon-SDK/vision-sdk/java8-jersey2/docs/VisionApi.md

 # **getClassificationResult**
 > ClassificationResponse getClassificationResult(jobid)

-Get classification response of a vision job
+Get classification result of a vision job

-Get classification response of a vision job that completed the classification
+Get classification result of a vision job that completed the classification

 ### Example
 ```java